So you want to know more . . .

 The sixth is a lotus flower and a semicolon on the back of my neck.
 The lotus flower is a symbol of spiritual awakening as well as regeneration and rebirth.
 Even out of the murkiest waters, it manages to bloom.
 The semicolon marks where the author could have ended a sentence but chose to continue.
 This tattoo is for all of us who keep going, keep fighting, and keep blooming no matter how many times we’ve wanted to give up.

-She’s a sought after speaker and guest teacher, has been featured on the cover of Inspired Coach magazine and was nominated for the Beautiful You Life Coaching Academy CEO Shine Award in 2021 as well as a finalist in 2018.
+She’s a sought after speaker and guest teacher, has been featured on the cover of Inspired Coach magazine, and was nominated for the Beautiful You Life Coaching Academy CEO Shine Award in 2021 as well as a finalist in 2018.
 She’s a Certified Holistic Health Coach with a specialization in hormone health, a Certified Life Coach, and holds degrees from Columbia University and Pace University in the City of New York.